maximgeller/projects/fake_news_naive_bayes/tutorial.md

 # save the cleaned csv for other modeling
 clean_text = df.to_csv("cleaned_news.csv", index = False) # prevents having two indices
 ```
-## Load in Clean Data
+# Load in Clean Data
-Create a new notebook called `nb_model` in the same folder as your other files for this project.
+Create a new notebook called `nb_model.ipynb` in the same folder as your other files for this project.
 Try and import the pandas module as well as your cleaned dataframe.
-If you
+If you're using Colab, follow the same steps as we did in the `exploration.ipynb` notebook.
 <details>
 <summary><b>Solution</b> </summary>